 He has addressed diverse audiences from colleges to corporations, such as American Express, MasterCard, CDW, CDI, Monster.com, Xerox, IBM, GE Small Business Solutions, General Motors, The Hartford, Bank of America, and the FDIC.

-Dave Winfield is an accomplished author.
-His autobiography, Winfield: A Player’s Life was a New York Times best seller.
-He also wrote a drug education book, TURN IT AROUND!
-There’s No Room Here For Drugs; an acclaimed “how-to” called The Complete Baseball Player; Ask Dave, a book of advice for children compiled from his syndicated column, and his latest, Dropping The Ball, an in-depth look at baseball’s current problems and possible solutions.
-He also is a frequent contributor to newspapers, including the New York Times and the Los Angeles Times.
+Dave is an accomplished author of several books.
+His autobiography, Winfield: A Player’s Life was a New York Times bestseller.
+His other works include the drug education book, TURN IT AROUND!
+There’s No Room Here For Drugs; the acclaimed “how-to book” The Complete Baseball Player; “Ask Dave”; Dropping The Ball, an in-depth look at baseball’s current problems and possible solutions; and his first EBook, Winning it All Inning by Inning.
+And he has been a frequent contributor to newspapers, including the New York Times and the Los Angeles Times.

-Dave Winfield’s charitable work has earned him numerous honors, including: the YMCA “Brian Piccolo Award” for Humanitarian Service, the first Branch Rickey Community Service Award, American League “Joe Cronin Award,” Josh Gibson Leadership Award and Major League Baseball’s “Roberto Clemente Award.”
-He was also awarded honorary Doctorate of Laws from both Syracuse University and Thomas Jefferson School of Law.
+His charitable work has earned him numerous honors, including the YMCA Brian Piccolo Award for Humanitarian Service, the first Branch Rickey Community Service Award, American League Joe Cronin Award, Josh Gibson Leadership Award and Major League Baseball’s Roberto Clemente Award, and was selected as one of America’s 10 Outstanding Young Men.

 He resides in Bel Air, California with his wife Tonya.